vxcall/vxcall.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 - Named pipes
 - Data ptr

-It's all require of practice and try-error process
+Besides that there're ingenius articles about [abusing large page](https://vollragm.github.io/posts/abusing-large-page-drivers/) and [bound hook](https://www.cyberark.com/resources/threat-research-blog/boundhook-exception-based-kernel-controlled-usermode-hooking) which also could be used.

-Hence, you have to learn, reverse engineer anti cheat and know what it's monitoring.
+It's all require of practice and try-error process Hence, you have to learn, reverse engineer anti cheat and know what it's monitoring.

 ## Conclusion